Aequivinius/age_mentions/readme.md

    * newborn babies
    * often as 'm29', or '29m'
 * confidence 2: age group
+   * in their Xs, in her late Xs
    * as early as
    * early age, early life, older children
    * childhood